Written by Gilead Ini, with research assistance from CAMERA Arabic

 Nafaa has absurdly claimed, too, that every Israeli government from the founding of the country until today has insisted on “rebuilding the ‘Temple of Solomon’ on the ruins of Al-Aqsa Mosque,” echoing another libel that has historically led to anti-Jewish violence.

 Other signers of the Guardian letter have defended the murderers of Jewish civilians, or even expressed support for the killers.

 - Rana Barakat: 1929 anti-Jewish massacres were “resistance”

-Rana Barakat, for example, recently authored an of those who led brutal attacks on Jews during the infamous 1929 massacres in Jerusalem, Hebron, and Safed.
+Rana Barakat, for example, recently authored an elaborate defense of those who led brutal attacks on Jews during the infamous 1929 massacres in Jerusalem, Hebron, and Safed.
 The British High Commissioner at the time described the Arab attacks, which claimed 133 Jewish lives, as “savage murders perpetrated upon defenceless members of the Jewish population regardless of age or sex.”
 That they were.
-But in her extenuation of those convicted for their participation in the killing spree, and specifically three Palestinians sentenced to death for what the British as “particularly brutal murders,” Barakat took care to avoid the word massacre and entirely concealed the overarching context of indiscriminate Arab attacks on Jewish neighborhoods and homes.
+But in her extenuation of those convicted for their participation in the killing spree, and specifically three Palestinians sentenced to death for what the British described as “particularly brutal murders,” Barakat took care to avoid the word massacre and entirely concealed the overarching context of indiscriminate Arab attacks on Jewish neighborhoods and homes.

 Instead, she referred to the slaughters of Jewish men, women, and children as “resistance,” stated that the ringleaders of the attacks became “martyrs,” and lamented their convictions as a part of the “criminalization of resistance.”
 Although the piece was freely critical of “brutal” British attempts to end the massacres, and of Jewish “provocations” that preceded the attacks, the author couldn’t spare a single word of criticism for the wholesale slaughter of innocent Jews.